-The MA in performance studies consists of 9 course units, including PERF\ST 410 Studies in Performance and PERF\ST 518 Problems in Research.
+The MA in performance studies consists of 9 course units, including PERF_ST 410 Studies in Performance and PERF_ST 518 Problems in Research.
 Additionally, students take at least 2 courses at the 400 or 500 levels in the Performance Studies Department.
 Additional courses are selected in consultation with the Director of Graduate Studies.
-Graduate level courses are generally at the 400 level or above, with the exception of 300 level courses which are specifically designated for graduate study.
+Graduate level courses are generally at the 400 level or above, with the exception of 300 level courses which are specifically designated for graduate study (look for "The Graduate School" designation in Caesar).
 All students are also required to present a Graduate Performance and sit for the First Year Examination.

-Graduate Student Milestones and Important Deadlines 2021-22
+Graduate Student Milestones and Important Deadlines 2024-25

 First Year PhD Students

-Graduate Performances March 11-12, 2022

-MA Application for Degree form (GSTS) due April 22, 2022
+Graduate performances March 8, 2025 MA Application for degree form due February 7, 2025 MA exam May 2-5, 2025 Master's Degree completion form due May 16, 2025

-First Year Examination May 6-9, 2022

-Master's Degree Completion form (GSTS) due May 13, 2022

 Second Year PhD Students

-Selection of Dissertation Adviser & notify DGS March 18, 2022

-Submit Qualifying Exam List to Advisor May 20, 2022

-Select Committee, Submit Major Works List

-to Committee and DGS June 3, 2022
+Selection of dissertation advisor & notify DGS March 14, 2025 Major works list to advisor May 16, 2025 Selection of committee and submission of Major works list to committee and DGS May 30, 2025

 Third Year PhD Students

-Language Requirement completion deadline February 17, 2022

-Cognate Requirement completion deadline February 17, 2022
+Language requirement completion deadline February 14, 2025 Cognate requirement completion deadline February 14, 2025 PhD qualifying exams

-PhD Qualifying Examinations

-Take Home: February 17 - 25, 2022

-Oral Exam: Week of March 7, 2022
+Take home: February 14 - 24, 2025 Oral exam: Week of March 10, 2025

-PhD Prospectuses due May 18, 2022
+Dissertation prospectuses due to DGS May 23, 2025